 In this course participants will enhance their skills to formulate considerations for the resiliency of jurisdictional assets leveraging cross-sector partnerships.
-These considerations will enhance the whole community's ability to manage the risk associated with critical infrastructure protection efforts.
-The course will implement the National Preparedness Goal by facilitating the development of Resiliency Action Plans, involving all jurisdictional critical infrastructure partners.
-Upon completion of this course, participants will be able to increase infrastructure owner/operator participation in jurisdictional planning, organizing, equipping, training, and exercising critical infrastructure protection efforts.
+These considerations will enhance the whole community’s ability to manage the risk associated with CI protection efforts.
+The course will implement the National Preparedness Goal by facilitating the development of Resiliency Action Plans, involving all jurisdictional CI partners.
+Upon completion of this course, participants will be able to increase infrastructure owner-operator participation in jurisdictional planning, organizing, equipping, training, and exercising CI protection efforts.

 There are no prerequisites for this course.

 attendance is an essential part of the education process, and participants in

 TEEX courses are expected to attend all class sessions and field exercises.
 The

 course requires participants to attend a minimum of 80% of the class hours as a